alanibbett/Spotlight-AirPi/README.md

 and you should see the above.
 This tells you if your board is version 0 or 1.
 This is important for the next step.

+##### Get the Adafruit DHT code
+For all platforms (Raspberry Pi and Beaglebone Black) make sure your system is able to compile Python extensions.
+On Raspbian or Beaglebone Black's Debian/Ubuntu image you can ensure your system is ready by executing:

+sudo apt-get update
+sudo apt-get install build-essential python-dev

+Go to https://github.com/adafruit/Adafruit_Python_DHT Install the library by downloading with the download link on the right, unzipping the archive, and executing:

+sudo python setup.py install

 ### Get The AirPi Code

 Clone this repo into your git directory (or wherever you want):